ConorMurphy21/codeBeautifier/README.md

 Maybe in the future I could make sentence endings and pausers into semi-colons.
 But for now just avoid putting punctuation in your text files if you can avoid it.

-##### Numbers might not look pretty
+##### Numbers might not look pretty :woman_shrugging:
 As we all know, identifiers must not start with numbers.
-This isn't a very big deal.
+No Biggie.
 All the numbers 0:9 will be replaced with zero through nine, and everything else will just be underscored out ie 99 will be _99.

 ##### Check How Long Your files are in relation to each other
 Just make sure they are about the same size and everything will be fine.
 The algorithm can condense and expand the code file, but if it has to condense the text file you may not be happy with your results.
 If the text file has way more words than the code file, the algorithm will end up tying words in the text file together with underscore to even it out.
-And that's not as pretty :cry:
+And that's not as pretty :cry:.

-##### Avoid cpp files that have a lot of preprossessor logic
+##### Avoid source files that have a lot of preprocessor logic
 I very rarely use or see anything besides, include, define, or pragma for headers.
-I cannot define anything to be preprossesor functions or their arguments.
-My solution is to just through all cpp lines starting with # into a header file and include that one header file.
-Unfortunately this will not work for something like an
+I cannot define anything to be preprocessor functions or their arguments.
+My solution is to just through all the preprocessor below all the definitions in the included Definitions file.
-\#ifndif HEADER block, because the \#endif would be thrown right under it.
-This would hold true for any other wierd preprossessor functionality I've never seen.
-So bear it in mind.
+If this is just a couple includes then everything will be fine and dandy, anything else may cause errors.